ascholerChemeketa/cs160Reader/_sources/LogicCircuits/NotAndXORGate.rst

 Other Gates
 ============================

 We can combine two inputs to produce an output using many rules other than **AND** or **OR**.
-We won't worry about what the switches would look like for the other rules we will learn about... we would have to make our simplified model of an electric circuit more complex to see how they work.
+We won't worry about what the switches would look like for the new rules below... we would have to make our simplified model of an electric circuit more complex to see how they work.
 Instead, we will do what computer scientists normally do - abstract away from the actual electronics and focus on the logical rules they describe.

 .. index::
     pair: Logic Gate; XOR